redhat-cip/software-factory/docs/deploy.rst

 * Recommended 80GB of hardrive and 8GB of memory
 * FQDN required for web interface OAuth authentication callback

-SF can also manage tests running slave instances and test artifact, nodepool and zuul plublisher will need:
+SF can also manage tests running slave instances and test artifact, nodepool and zuul publisher will need:

 * One or more dedicated OpenStack tenant to run instance
 * A swift endpoint to store and publish tests artifacts